Eight Schools Association: Finances

-Attempts at closer collaboration
+Joint initiatives

 Athletics

 Although the ESA schools are geographically dispersed, making it somewhat impractical to schedule consistent sports matchups, several ESA schools have sought to schedule each other in out-of-conference play.
 The ESA held wrestling and basketball tournaments in 2007 and 2009.
 In 2015–16, the six ESA members closest to Boston (that is, all except Hotchkiss and Lawrenceville) announced their intention to start a new athletic conference.
 However, the schools did not register their conference with the New England Preparatory School Athletic Council, and as of 2024, several of these schools remain affiliated with other conferences.

 Student and faculty cooperation

-After formalizing the ESA, the schools identified several possible ideas for future cooperation, such as "a debate invitational, a joint literary publication, athletic play days, [] a musical group jamboree," and "collaborating on critical issues like pandemic preparedness."
+After formalizing the ESA, the schools identified several possible ideas for future cooperation, such as "a debate invitational, a joint literary publication, athletic play days, [...] a musical group jamboree," and "collaborating on critical issues like pandemic preparedness."

 In the years immediately following the establishment of the ESA, the group conducted several joint projects: